Skip to main content

 • capacity development.

-The technical focus of ICWRGC follows the topics of the current IHP Phase VIII entitled: Water Security – Responses to Local, Regional and Global Challenges (2014-2021).
-The following illustration shows the six key issues of phase VIII of IHP.
+The technical focus of ICWRGC follows the topics of the current IHP Phase IX entitled: Science for a Water Secure World in a Changing Environment (2022-2029).
+The above illustration shows the key issues of IHP-IX.

 National Committee